galaxyproject/galaxy-hub/src/admin/datatypes/composite-datatypes/index.md

 The example below defines an auto primary file composite datatype which is composed of 2 component files along with a framework generated file.
 In this example the primary file is an html page containing download links to the individual result files.
 The two component files (results.txt, results.dat) contain the results; results.txt is a text file and is handled as such during upload whereas results.dat is flaged as binary, allowing a binary file to be uploaded for that component.
 During upload, 2 sets of file upload/paste interfaces are provided to the user.
 A file must be provided for results.txt whereas results.dat is flaged as optional so may be left blank.

-In this composite type, the primary file is generated using the <tt>generate_primary_file</tt> method specified in the datatype definition.
-The <tt>generate_primary_file</tt> method here loops through the defined components and creates a link to each.
+In this composite type, the primary file is generated using the `generate_primary_file` method specified in the datatype definition.
+The `generate_primary_file` method here loops through the defined components and creates a link to each.

 ```
 #!highlight python